SpoofMAC

 CREATE LAUNCHDAEMON:

-We want to set up a global LaunchDaemon that spoofs our computer's Wi-Fi MAC address every time we (re)boot it.
+We want to set up a global LaunchDaemon that automatically spoofs your computer’s Wi-Fi MAC address every time it boots or reboots.

 # Randomize Wi-Fi:sudo spoof randomize wi-fi

-Since a LaunchDaemon runs with administrator privileges, we do not need to use sudo, but we need to specify absolute paths to the necessary executables.
-To create the SpoofMAC LaunchDaemon, first navigate to the folder where all LaunchDaemons are installed:
+Since a LaunchDaemon runs with administrator privileges, we don’t need to use sudo, but we must use absolute paths to all executables in the script.

 <?xml version="1.0" encoding="UTF-8"?>